 INTRODUCTION

-This Guideline presents a common source of information to assist VTS authorities in the understanding of , supporting the design of service and its contribution to the VTS traffic image (situational awareness) as well as guidance of how the VTS Authority should specify the unctionalerformanceequirements.
+This Guideline presents a common source of information to assist VTS authorities in the understanding of radio direction finders, supporting the design of a radio direction finding service and its contribution to the VTS traffic image (situational awareness) as well as guidance of how the VTS Authority should specify the associated functional and performance requirements.

-The guideline considers application of to different operational areas (e.g. inland waterways, Harbours, Coastal regions and offshore).
+The guideline considers the potential application of RDF within a VTS area (e.g. inland waterways, Harbours, Coastal regions and offshore).

-This includes considerations relative to environmental conditions such as weather, sea conditions, geographical constraints, and obstructions, posing challenges to the detection and coverage of sensors.
+This includes considerations relative to environmental conditions such as weather, sea conditions, geographical constraints, and obstructions, posing challenges to the detection and coverage of RDF sensors.

 Specific maritime security requirements possibly identified by the International Ship and Port Security code and other requirements from allied services may introduce additional challenges.